chenhu1001/clang-librtmp/README.md

 The latest rtmp lib for iOS.
+Support bitcode.